paulshorey/pauls-pure-functions/README.md

 `object_from_querystring()` and other URL utils

+`is_retina()` true if on MacBook for example, or any other "retina" or higher resolution screen

 ### For node.js only:

 `parse_cli_args()` gets arguments passed to NodeJS process when it was started